YurtaDa

 Back to home

-You sleep in a yurt with modern comfort, eat what has been cooked here for centuries, and meet craftspeople, musicians, and riders who are not "performing for tourists": they are simply living their lives and traditions.
+You sleep in a yurt with modern comfort, eat what has been cooked here for centuries, and meet the craftspeople, musicians, and riders who call this place home — not performing for visitors, but simply living their traditions.

 Thirty-eight seconds inside a YurtaDa